23 - The complete key catalog

 Binding signature keys

-If everything balances, ; the spender holds and signs the sighash under it.
+If the bundle balances, ; the spender holds and signs the

 Internal vs external addresses

-ZIP 316 introduces an "internal" full-viewing-key tree for change addresses, distinct from user-facing external addresses.
+Definition 2.46 (Sapling internal sub-tree).
+ZIP 316 specifies an internal full-viewing-key sub-tree for change addresses, distinct from the user-facing external one.
 The internal sub-tree has its own , , and diversifier index space.
-An external party that sees change outputs cannot link them to user-visible addresses.
+An external observer cannot link change outputs to user-visible addresses.
 The internal keys derive from the external ones via further hardened ZIP-32 children with index .

 3.3 Orchard